S2BCBCDev/crowd-funding-update-2024/Documentation_CF-2024/LAB3.md

 ```

-### Integrating Campaign Interaction Component
+#### 9. Integrating Campaign Interaction Component

-To enhance the functionality of your Crowdfunding dApp frontend, it's essential to integrate the `CampaignInteraction` component.
+To enhance the functionality of your Crowdfunding dApp front-end, it's essential to integrate the `CampaignInteraction` component.
 This component facilitates interaction with individual campaigns deployed on the Ethereum blockchain.
 Here's how you can include it in your application:

 1. **Import the Component**: Make sure to import the `CampaignInteraction` component into your main page or any other relevant component where you intend to display campaign details and allow user interaction.